nulib/nul-rdc-scripts/nulrdcscripts/vqc/README.md

 Packages required (also see .toml file): pandas, lxml, beautifulsoup4, tabulate, json, os,

 Description:<br>
-This document provides information about running the QC Script and what information is required in order to do so.
+This document provides information about running VidSleuth and what information is required in order to do so.

 ## Important information: